Abizern/abizern.github.com/source/_posts/2012-04-15-london-coderdojo.markdown

 ---

 I mentored at [CoderDojo London](http://zen.coderdojo.com/dojo/74) this weekend.
-These are just some of my thoughs about it.
+These are just some of my thoughts about it.

 <!-- more -->